 In 1924, Uncle Ho visited China for the first time, more than 100 years ago.
 Mr. Nguyen Thien Nhan commented that the past 100 years have seen the most dramatic changes in the history of the two countries and the most profound development in the relationship between the two countries.

-There are Vietnamese students graduating with master's degrees in China, and Chinese students graduating with doctoral degrees in Vietnam.
-That reflects the trend of the two countries increasingly exchanging and connecting.
+There are Vietnamese students graduating with master's degrees in China, and Chinese students graduating with doctorates in Vietnam.
+This reflects the trend of the two countries increasingly exchanging and connecting.

 The opportunity for comprehensive cooperation between Vietnam and China has never been as good as it is now.
-"Looking at the past and present, we believe that if we promote all factors well, we will develop the relationship between the two countries together.
+"Looking at the past and present, we believe that if we promote all factors well, we will develop the relationship between the two countries.
 The next generation should cherish this asset.
-This is a priceless asset that has been built for 100 years by generations of both sides," he said to the younger generation.
+This is a priceless asset that the two generations have built over 100 years," he told the younger generation.

-Generations of Vietnamese students, with their hair now in two different colors, "shake hands and smile" when meeting their close "sisters and aunts".
-Before the Covid-19 pandemic, Ms. Niem went to Vietnam every year.
-After 3 years, this meeting gave her the opportunity to return to Vietnam and meet her close students again.
+Generations of Vietnamese students, with two different hair colors, "shake hands and smile" when meeting their close "sisters and aunts".
+Before the Covid-19 pandemic, Ms. Niem visited Vietnam every year.
+After 3 years, on this occasion, she had the opportunity to return to Vietnam and meet her close students again.

 Her brother used to work at Duc Tai school.
 Today, her love for Vietnam is passed on to her two children, both her son and daughter speak Vietnamese fluently.
-The son, after studying in China, went to Vietnam to continue studying and working, and got married in Hanoi .
+The son, after studying in China, went to Vietnam to continue studying and working, and started a family in Hanoi .

 Talking about the time she interpreted for Vietnamese schools in China, Ms. Niem said that at that time, she was in her early 20s, working as an interpreter for the Guilin Foreign Language Department and was assigned to the school on September 2.
-"To keep it a secret, the schools that trained Vietnamese students such as Nguyen Van Troi Military Academy, Nguyen Van Be School, Vo Thi Sau School and the Central Ethnic School named them after Vietnam's National Day," she said.
+"In order to keep it secret, the schools that trained Vietnamese students such as Nguyen Van Troi Military Academy, Nguyen Van Be School, Vo Thi Sau School and the Central Ethnic School named them after Vietnam's National Day," she said.

-Her job is to go to schools to listen to the thoughts and aspirations of students and teachers to report to the management board.
-"Before taking on this task, I had lived in Vietnam.
-That's why, when working at the school, I felt the love that teachers and students had for us like family members," Ms. Niem said emotionally.
+Her job is to go to schools to listen to the thoughts and wishes of students and teachers to report to the management board.
+"Before taking on this task, I lived in Vietnam.
+That's why, when working at the school, I feel the love that teachers and students have for us like family members," Ms. Niem said emotionally.

 This time in Vietnam, I plan to visit Uncle Ho's Mausoleum and Ha Long Bay.
 After 3 years of returning, I see that Vietnam is cleaner, more beautiful, more modern and more orderly than before," she happily shared.